andiub97/CovidPubRank/README.md

 - Allow Colab to access Google Drive service (just for using environment variables, it's optional)

-Once created a project on GCP, enabled Google services cited in above section and billing option for the project, it is possible open Colab notebook available in this repo using your logged-in Google account and perform almost steps described in the "Cloud execution on GCP" section.
+Once created a project on GCP, enabled Google services cited in above section and billing option for the project, it is possible open Colab notebook available in this repository using your logged-in Google account and perform almost steps described in the "Cloud execution on GCP" section.
 You can choose if upload a file on Drive describing the environment variables that will be used on the notebook (obviously modify them or add new ones), or just replace variables with correct values.
 In this Colab notebook it is possible create buckets and upload jar file and datasets of the project into them,